Electricity

 Topic Overview

-The Open College Network West Midlands Entry Level Extended Award in Science (Entry 3) is a foundational qualification designed to introduce students to key scientific concepts and skills.
-It covers essential topics from biology, chemistry, and physics, providing a broad understanding of the natural world.
-This award is ideal for students who are building confidence in science and preparing for further study at Level 1 or GCSE.
+The Open College Network West Midlands Entry Level Award in Science (Entry 3) is a foundational qualification designed to introduce students to key scientific concepts and practical skills.
+This course covers essential topics in biology, chemistry, and physics, such as the characteristics of living organisms, basic chemical reactions, and simple forces.
+It is ideal for students who are building confidence in science and preparing for further study at Level 1 or GCSE.

 Key Concepts